yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Triggerable

 ??? example  "[mapUnitFilter] units gain the [promotion] promotion"
-	Works only with promotions that are valid for the unit's type.
+	Works only with promotions that are valid for the unit's type - or for promotions that do not specify any.
 	Example: "[Wounded] units gain the [Shock I] promotion"

 	Applicable to: Triggerable